EricTanghulu/BuddyLock/README.md

 Contributions are welcome!
 - Fork the repo and create a feature branch.
 - Submit a pull request with a clear description.
-- For large features, please open an issue first to discuss the approach.
+- For major changes, please open an issue first to discuss.

 ---

 ## 📜 License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the MIT License

----

-### 🙌 Acknowledgements
-Built with ❤️ using Apple’s [Family Controls](https://developer.apple.com/documentation/familycontrols), [Managed Settings](https://developer.apple.com/documentation/managedsettings), and [Device Activity](https://developer.apple.com/documentation/deviceactivity) frameworks.